codam-coding-college/find-peers/README.md

 | `./env/.env-example`                         | Example file for api tokens, rename to `.env` to activate                             | no                |

 ## Running
-The database of this project is in a folder called 'prisma' at the root of the project.
+The database of this project is in a folder called 'database' at the root of the project.

 ### Docker and Docker-compose
 This is in production